RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ## The big plan 🚆

 What if you could meet with other Rustaceans while you travel to and from RustFest Barcelona?
+We want to make that happen and are organizing a community travel from the north of Europe all the way down to Barcelona, with stops in between.
+We want to encourage more people to join us or plan similar travel events.

 So what do we need for that?